 Short-term plan: Attending Harvard Kennedy School for a Master in Public Policy degree

 Long-term plan: Work in state or federal government in education/ social welfare policy

 Tamara Skinner is from Phoenix, Arizona, who majored in Philosophy, Politics, and Economics.
 In high school, Tamara’s passion for politics led to her participation with the Junior Statesmen of America where she debated and discussed current events with other high schoolers from around the country.
 She later went on to found the Junior Statesmen chapter at her high school.
 Tamara has worked on local campaigns and enjoys participating in community service.
 At the Rose, she has worked on projects dealing with policy analysis and demographic research.
 She spent the summer of 2015 interning at the Office of Arizona Governor Doug Ducey.
 She plans to study law.

-Josh Rooney is from Memphis, Tennessee, who majored in Philosophy, Politics, and Economics.
+Josh Rooney is from Memphis, Tennessee, who graduated with a double major in Philosophy, Politics, & Economics and Russian.
 At the Rose, Josh was project lead on the Kosmont-Rose Institute Cost of Doing Business Survey and researched demographic and fiscal trends in Riverside County.
-On campus, Josh is also actively involved with CMC’s Army ROTC program.
-In rare moments of down time, Josh enjoyed playing basketball, reading whatever he can get his hands on related to government or economics, and talking with family back home.
+In rare moments of downtime, Josh enjoyed playing basketball, reading whatever he can get his hands on related to government or economics, and talking with family back home.
 In the fall semester of 2015, he received the David L. Boren Scholarship to study at Al-Farabi Kazakh National University in Almaty, Kazakhstan.
 He hopes to teach English in Russia for a year, work in Washington DC, and eventually attend law school.